ForestryMC/ForestryMC/CONTRIBUTING.md

 ### How do I sign?

-To keep the hassle for everyone involved to a minimum, Forestry uses CLAHub to manage the agreements.
-To get started, <a href="https://www.clahub.com/agreements/ForestryMC/ForestryMC">sign the Contributor License Agreement</a>.
+To keep the hassle for everyone involved to a minimum, Forestry uses CLA Assistant to manage the agreements.
+To get started, <a href="https://cla-assistant.io/ForestryMC/ForestryMC">sign the Contributor License Agreement</a>.

 ### Why is this needed?